 Soon after his return he lost his mother.
 In 1812 he published Childe Harold, Cantos I. and II."

 In 1816 he left England never to return.
-With increasing debt and an inability to fund his superstar life-style he sold Newstead to school friend Thomas Wildman in 1818.
-He spent a large part of his inherited family fortune restoring it and turning into the tourist mecca that it very quickly became and which it remains to this day.
+With increasing debt and an inability to fund his playboy life-style he sold Newstead to school friend Thomas Wildman in 1818.
+Wildman spent a large part of his inherited family fortune restoring it and turning into the tourist mecca that it very quickly became and which it remains to this day.
+Wildman was certainly a Byron fan...
+"His buying of Newstead may have been in part hero-worship, an attempt to associate himself with his celebrated schoolfellow.
+The £94,500 paid by Wildman for the house and the estate, together with the substantial fees he was now accepting from John Murray, eased Byron's financial worries.
+He could pay off most of his debts, starting with the Jewish money-lenders.
+He urged Kinnaird, having successfully negotiated Newstead, to put renewed efforts into getting rid of [his other estate in] Rochdale: 'I should be then quite clear.'"

 -------------- THE END --------------